 H365 Nursing Research (3 cr.)
-P: H351, H352, H353, H354; P/C: Statistics.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All fifth-semester nursing courses and H355 or its equivalent.
 This course focuses on development of students' skills in using the research process to define clinical research problems and to determine the usefulness of research in clinical decisions related to practice.
 The critique of nursing and nursing-related research studies will be emphasized in identifying applicability to nursing practice.

 K490 Clinical Elective (1-6 cr.)
 Many clinical nursing elective courses are offered under this number.
 These elective offerings vary from year to year depending on student interest and available resources.
-Students are kept informed of elective offerings both through informational forums and through listings in the Schedule of Classes.
+Students are kept informed of elective offerings both through informational forums and through listings in the online course offerings.

 K492 Nursing Elective (1-6 cr.)
 Many nursing elective courses are offered under this number.
 These elective offerings vary from year to year depending on student interest and available resources.
-Students are kept informed of elective offerings both through informational forums and through listings in the Schedule of Classes.
+Students are kept informed of elective offerings both through informational forums and through listings in the online course offerings.

 S470 Restorative Health Related to Multi-System Failures (3 cr.)
-P: H361, H362, H363, H364, H365; C: S471.
+(Traditional and Accelerated) P: All sixth-semester nursing courses, C: S471.
 This course focuses on the pathophysiology and nursing care management of clients experiencing multi-system alterations in health status.
 Correlations among complex system alterations and nursing interventions to maximize health potential are emphasized.

 S471 Restorative Health Related to Multi-System Failures: Practicum (2 cr.)
-P: All 6^{th} semester courses; C: S470.
+(Traditional and Accelerated) P: All sixth-semester nursing courses; C: S470.
 Students will apply the nursing process to the care of clients experiencing acute multi-system alterations in health.

 S472 A Multi-System Approach to the Health of the Community (3 cr.)
-P: H361, H362, H363, H364, H365; C: S473.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All sixth-semester nursing courses; C: S473.
 This course focuses on the complexity and diversity of groups or aggregates within communities and their corresponding health-care needs.
-Through a community assessment of health trends, demographics, epidemiological data, and social/political-economics issues in local and global communities, the student will be able to determine effective interventions for communitycentered care.
+Through a community assessment of health trends, demographics, epidemiological data, and social/political/economic issues in local and global communities, the student will be able to determine effective interventions for community-centered care.

 S473 A Multi-System Approach to the Health of the Community: Practicum (2 cr.)
-P: All 6th semester courses; C: S472.
-Students will have the opportunity to apply the concepts of community assessment, program planning, prevention and epidemiology to implement and evaluate interventions for community-centered care to groups or aggregates.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All sixth-semester nursing courses; C: S472.
+Students will have the opportunity to apply the concepts of community assessment, program planning, prevention, and epidemiology to implement and evaluate interventions for community-centered care to groups or aggregates.
 Professional nursing will be practiced in collaboration with diverse groups within a community.

 S474 Applied Health-Care Ethics (3 cr.)
-P: H361, H362, H363, H364, H365.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All sixth-semester nursing courses.
 This course is designed to introduce the student to major ethical theory, principles, and models for the recognition, analysis, and resolution of ethical dilemmas in health-care practice.

 S481 Nursing Management (2 cr.)
-P: H361, H362, H363, H364, H365; C: S482.
+(Traditional, Accelerated, and R.N.-B.S.N.)
+P: All seventh-semester nursing courses; C: S482.
 This course focuses on the development management skills assumed by professional nurses, including delegation of responsibilities, networking, facilitation of groups, conflict resolution, leadership, case management, and collaboration.
 Concepts addressed include organizational structure, change, managing quality and performance, workplace diversity, budgeting and resource allocation, and delivery systems.